-Your tickets will be linked to your Magic Band automatically but I suggest saving the email confirmation just in case there is any issue with using your tickets at the parks.
+Your tickets will be linked to your Magic Band automatically but I suggest saving the email confirmation just in case there is an issue with using your tickets at the parks.

-The best way to buy Disney World tickets for trips longer than 2 days is definitely through Undercover Tourist.
+The best way to buy discount Disney World tickets for trips longer than two days is through Undercover Tourist.

-You can save over $60 per ticket on these longer tickets which can save a family of four upwards of $250!
+When you buy tickets of more than four days from Undercover Tourist you can save over $60 per ticket on these longer tickets, saving a family of four upwards of $250!

 Keep in mind that you will be spending MUCH more on your tickets compared to a shorter trip, but your saving per ticket will be greater.

-These tickets can be delivered via email and linked to your My Disney Experience account so you can make FastPass reservations right away.
+These tickets can be delivered via email and linked to your My Disney Experience account right away.

-If you won’t have a Magic Band for your trip I recommend opting to have them delivered by mail so you’ll have a physical ticket card to scan.
+If you won’t have a Magic Band for your trip, I recommend having them delivered by mail so you’ll have a physical ticket card to scan.

 Now you might be wondering which type of Disney World ticket is the best for your trip.

-There are three main types of Disney World tickets:
+There are four main types of Disney World tickets:

 - 1 Park Per Day Ticket – just like it sounds: you can get into one theme park each day